-\paragraph{Simplifying the gradient} Compared to $m$ and $v$, the update rule of $\nu$ is much more delicate to handle.
-In particular, when the positive constraint on $\nu$ would be violated by a simple gradient ascend update cannot be identified.
-This is mainly due to the digamma function $\psi$, hence the first step is to get rid of it.
-In this paper, we use the upper and lower bounds of $\psi$ to find the upper bound of the gradient w.r.t. $\nu$.
-Specifically, the upper and lower bounds of $\psi$ are given as follows:
+\paragraph{Simplifying the gradient} Compared with $m$ and $v$, the update rule of $\nu$ is considerably more delicate to handle.
+In particular, when the positive constraint on $\nu$ is violated by a simple gradient ascent update cannot be identified.
+This is mainly due to the digamma function $\psi$.
+Hence, the first step is to eliminate it from the problem.
+In this study, we use the upper and lower bounds of $\psi$ to find the upper bound of the gradient with respect to $\nu$.
+Specifically, the upper and lower bounds of $\psi$ are expressed as follows: